Learn how to administer settings in HCL™ Launch elements and communication between the elements.

 Each user can specify display options for the server, including the language for the server and how the server shows times and dates.

-- Creating and managing agent pools
+- Agents and agent relay configuration

 - License management